The interaction between members and staff is essential to our work and we convene a range of councils, communities and

 Membership cuts across all three sectors, but there may be occasions where sector-specific sub-groups could be established for a period of time.

-The Digital Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Forum under the oversight of the Law Group.
+The Anti-Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Forum under the oversight of the Law Group.

 The purpose is to: